UWCNuclear/eg2rad/README.md

-# Converting-the-MIDAS-MTsort-output-spectra-matrices-into-Radware-format
+# Converting the MIDAS MTsort output spectra matrices into Radware format

 To convert the MIDAS *.E spectrum to RADWARE format

-Download the eg2rad program from the link below: wget http://kaleidoscope.tlabs.ac.za/public/RADWARE/eg2rad
+Download the eg2rad program from this repository or the link below: wget http://kaleidoscope.tlabs.ac.za/public/RADWARE/eg2rad

 Unzip the executable, put the path of where the eg2rad is located on the .bashrc script.